The Case in Point editors would like to encourage the submission of classic radiology diagnoses as well as the not so common diagnoses.

 Q: Can I submit old films, or do I have to scan them first?

-A: No, all images must be electronic, and must be JPEG format.
+A: All images must be digital and must be JPEG format.

 Q: When the case goes live, can we have our pictures online, too?